andrew/ultimate-awesome/README.md

 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
+- [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving (and Robotic) papers. .
 - [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.
 - [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) - A curated list of Google Earth Engine resources.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-toolbox-chinese](https://github.com/bestxtools/awesome-toolbox-chinese) - 🧰 优秀工具箱集合 - 收集，推荐好用、优秀的工具箱。工具箱大全。|  |
-- [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [awesome-git-hooks](https://github.com/compscilauren/awesome-git-hooks) - :anchor: A curated list of awesome git hooks.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
+- [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
+Most of them are android based due to the popularity of the platform. .
 - [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.
 - [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg) - 👻 A curated list of awesome FFmpeg resources.